cdapio/cm_csd/README.rst

 and manage CDAP services.
 It consists of a service descriptor SDL and a control script, which together are responsible for configuring and launching CDAP services.

-Cloudera's documentation for CSDs can be found [here](https://github.com/cloudera/cm_ext/wiki/CSD-Overview).
+Cloudera's documentation for CSDs can be found `here <https://github.com/cloudera/cm_ext/wiki/CSD-Overview>`__.

-Full documentation for installing the CDAP services via Cloudera Manager can be found [here](http://docs.cdap.io/cdap/current/en/integrations/index.html).
+Full documentation for installing the CDAP services via Cloudera Manager can be found `here <http://docs.cdap.io/cdap/current/en/integrations/index.html>`__.

 Building the CSD
 ----------------